kubeflow/website/content/en/docs/started/installing-kubeflow.md

 ## Kubeflow Platform

-You can use one of the following methods to install [Kubeflow Platform](/docs/started/introduction/#what-is-kubeflow-platform) to get full suite of standalone Kubeflow components bundled together with additional tools.
+You can use one of the following methods to install the [Kubeflow Platform](/docs/started/introduction/#what-is-kubeflow-platform) and get the full suite of Kubeflow components bundled together with additional tools.

 ### Packaged Distributions